Objectives

 4. Finish with combined-resistance problems in series and parallel, including a comparison of which arrangement gives the smaller total resistance.

-• Use one quick V = IR question where students must choose the correct rearrangement before substituting values.
+• Try one quick V = IR question where you must choose the correct rearrangement before substituting values.

-• Ask students to sketch or identify the correct circuit for measuring the resistance of a component.
+• Check whether you can sketch or identify the correct circuit for measuring the resistance of a component.

 • Give two resistors in series and in parallel and ask which arrangement has the lower total resistance, with a reason.

-• Students often confuse resistance with current or p.d. because all three appear in the same equation.
+• Confusing resistance with current or p.d. because all three appear in the same equation.
 Keep the physical meaning of each quantity visible.

 • Some add parallel resistances as if they were in series.
 Link the lower total resistance in parallel to the idea of extra paths for charge.

-• Rearranging V = IR can go wrong when students rely on memory alone.
+• Rearranging V = IR can go wrong when you rely on memory alone.
 Use formula triangles only if they still explain the meaning of the relationship.

-• Set mixed calculation practice so students use resistance fluently before the next practical lesson.
+• Set mixed calculation practice so you use resistance fluently before the next practical lesson.

 • Carry forward the idea that resistance depends on material and geometry, which becomes the focus of the next lesson.